ESSENTIALS OF DIAGNOSIS

 Wide spectrum of symptoms.

-Upper respiratory tract illness with fever and cough most often when symptomatic.
+Adults have upper respiratory tract illness with fever and cough most often when symptomatic.

 The clinical triad of cough, fever, and dyspnea is infrequent (less than 15%).